triggermesh/aws-event-sources/README.md

 ## TriggerMesh Cloud Early Access

 These container sources can be used as is from this repo.
 You can also use them from our Cloud [https://cloud.triggermesh.io](https://cloud.triggermesh.io) where we have developed an enjoyable UI to configure them.
-Check ou this snapshot:
+Check out this snapshot:

 ![TM cloud sources](./images/sources.png)